 No. There are two designated billets for Navy Special Court-Martial Judges with one on the East Coast and one on the West Coast.
 While the Navy does not officially designate these two military judges as magistrates, their duties include presiding over Article 16(c)(2)(A) special courts-martial that arise within their circuits.
-Article 16(c)(2)(A) special courts-martial may also be presided over by other judges assigned to the circuit in which the case arises.
+Article 16(c)(2)(A) special courts-martial that arise assigned to the circuit in which the case arises.